Tack Wilson

 Michael "Tack" Wilson (born May 16, 1955) is an American former professional baseball player.
 He played parts of two seasons in Major League Baseball (MLB) with the Minnesota Twins and California Angels in 1983 and 1987.
 Primarily an outfielder, he was most often used as a pinch runner, being used in that manner in eight out of his twelve career games played.

+Following his playing career, Wilson would become a coach.
+He was hired by the CTBC Brothers to be a hitting coach for their farm team, then was promoted to be the senior club's hitting coach on September 18, 2018.